I think together we can make a few million dollars this week, quickly, simply. Let me show you how.

 The 100-Day Sprint Begins Today

-Today – the first Tuesday of September is, in North America, the day after Labor Day (Labour Day in Canada) which effectively marks the end of summer holidays and the beginning of the most productive stretch of business throughout the year.
+The first Tuesday after Labour Day, in North America, effectively marks the end of summer holidays and the beginning of the most productive stretch of business throughout the year.
 I call this period The 100-Day Sprint as there are roughly 100 business days between now and when things peter out again for the holidays at year end.

 All of this means there is impetus to act, impetus to spend and the ability of many of your clients to now do both at a time when it’s psychologically compelling to get things done.
 Stalling is no longer an option.
 Getting the attention of colleagues is no longer an excuse.
 The time to act is now.